psykaunot/YanisDiallo.github.io/_pages/about.md

 ## About Me

 I am a PhD Candidate in Computer Science for Societal Challenges and Innovation (XXXIX series) at the University of Padova, Italy.
 My research is funded by the HORIZON-MSCA-2021-DN-01-01 program, project n.
-101072488.
+101072488, as part of the [TRAIL Doctoral Network](https://www.inf.uni-hamburg.de/research/projects/trail/overview.html).

 ## Research Focus